Owning Your Truth With Core Principles

 Being radically transparent with yourself but also to others about your ideas, strengths and weaknesses is a brave step because it opens and invites criticism.
 Putting yourself out there doesn’t feel great, but you will pick up knowledge which would otherwise have been unattainable.
 And you will always have feedback and the confirmation that your idea has actual merit and you are not falling victim to blind spots or false beliefs.

 Acknowledging weaknesses is completely different from surrendering to them, and it is a senseless perception to think that you should know all the answers to everything at all times.
 This humbleness is an attribute I find oft missing in the world.
 Knowing you are lacking a skill and possess the humility to ask for assistance is just as important as having the skill yourself.
-The #1 requirement for good leadership is humility, so that they may fully understanding their shortcomings, solicitate advice from others and not act arrogant.
+Humility stands as the cornerstone of effective leadership—enabling leaders to fully acknowledge their limitations, actively solicitate counsel from others, and lead with authentic modesty rather than arrogance.